What Is a PRD? The Complete Guide for Developers

 A PRD forces three critical decisions before you code:

-Solo developers who skip the PRD typically spend 2-3x longer on v1 because they keep adding features that don't serve the core use case.
+Teams that skip the PRD typically discover scope in code, where every change is more expensive.
 A 15-second PRD from Specd prevents this at the structural level — the output literally cannot exceed 5 features.

 How long should a PRD be?